Configuration

 1. Send Us Your JAR

-Email your custom JAR file (or a link to the official plugin page where binaries are already compiled) to [email protected].
+Email your custom JAR file (or a link to the official plugin page where binaries are already compiled) to support@opensolr.com.

 2. Include This Info